wzding/SDC_nanodegree/CarND-Vehicle-Detection/writeup_report.md

 In order to filter out false positives for a series of images in a video, I implemented

-### Here is six frames and its corresponding heatmaps:
+### Here is a frame and its corresponding heatmap:

-![alt text][image8]
+![alt text][image10]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:

-![alt text][image9]
+![alt text][image11]

-### Here is six frames and its corresponding heatmaps considering all previouse 5 frames:
+### Here is six frames and its corresponding heatmaps with each one considering previouse 5 frames:

-![alt text][image10]
+![alt text][image12]

-The size of the boxes is more accuracy compared with those without considering historical frames.
+It is clear that in the last frame, the size of the boxes is more accuracy compared with that without considering historical frames.
 ---

 ### Discussion